History of the Epiphone guitar

 Like these, there have been other Epiphone's that are special and each with very particular characteristics.
 But the models that have prevailed are really few and the old ones can only be purchased by reservation through the company's website.

 As with other major brands, Epiphone has had guitarists who prefer its sound.
-Want to know who Epiphone's stalwart musicians were?
+Want to know who Epiphone's loyal musicians were?

 A member of the band Oasis, he was a heavy user of Epiphone guitars.
 This guitarist, singer and composer used mainly hollow body guitars.